-Dan Sender was a Fulbright Scholar in Budapest and attended the Franz Liszt Academy of Music as a student of Vilmos Szabadi.
+Daniel Sender was selected as a Fulbright U.S. Scholar for the 2020-21 Academic Year and will be teaching at the prestigious Liszt Academy (Budapest) and the University of Pécs during the Spring 2021 semester.
+He was also previously awarded a Fulbright Student Scholar grant for his research in Budapest (2010-11), and attended the Liszt Academy as a student of Vilmos Szabadi.
 He was formerly the first violinist of the Adelphi String Quartet, which held a fellowship residency at the University of Maryland, and was for four years the violinist of the Annapolis Chamber Players.
-He has recorded for the Centaur, Sono Luminus and Bifrost Arts labels.
+Sender has recorded for Centaur, Sono Luminus, Bifrost and other independent labels.

-As a chamber musician, Dan Sender has performed with members of the Audubon Quartet and Axelrod and Left Bank quartets, and spent two years working intensively under the mentorship of the Guarneri Quartet.
-Chamber concerts have taken him to venues around the world including the Kennedy Center, Bartók Hall of the Erdödy Palace (Budapest), Smithsonian Museum of American History, Universität der Kunste (Berlin) and the Museum of Fine Arts (Montreal).
+As a chamber musician, Daniel Sender has performed with members of the Audubon Quartet, Axelrod and Left Bank quartets, and spent two years working intensively under the mentorship of the Guarneri Quartet.
+Solo and chamber concerts have taken him to venues around the world including the Kennedy Center, National School of the Arts “Panayot Pipkov” (Bulgaria), Institute of Music at the University of Pécs (Hungary), Hungarian Embassy, Bartók Hall of the Erdödy Palace (Budapest), Smithsonian Museum of American History, Universität der Kunste (Berlin) and the Museum of Fine Arts (Montreal).